TIBHannover/oersi-setup/README.md

 ## Installation / Update

 The latest stable version is available in the master-branch.
-We do not offer older versions.
+There are also tagged stable versions (0.7.0 and later).

 The installation processes will install all components that are necessary to run _oersi_ (sql-db, elasticsearch, logstash, tomcat, nginx, etc).
 To avoid conflicts, it is recommended that no other applications / processes are running on the target system.